Plarpoon/SaltyOwl/README.md

-# WoM Bot
+# Salty Owl
-## Discord bot helper for the "World of Mounts" staff.
+## Discord bot for the "World of Mounts" staff.

 Remember to add a file in your project folder named "*bot-token.txt*" (in CRLF) which must contain the actual bot token from your https://discord.com/developers/ account.